Douglas Dick: Early years

 Dick was born in Charleston, West Virginia, and raised in Versailles, Kentucky.
 He was the son of Mr. and Mrs. Gamble C. Dick, and he had a brother, Gamble C. Dick Jr. He attended the University of Arizona and the University of Kentucky.

 Before he began working in films, Dick appeared in several shows in New York and was a model for the Conover agency.
 One issue of Look magazine featured his picture on the cover.

 Military service

 Dick did patrol duty with the United States Coast Guard and served as an aviator in the United States Navy, receiving a medical discharge from the latter.

 Film

 Dick's film debut was in The Searching Wind (1946).
 Producer Hal B. Wallis met Dick in a Broadway agent's office as Dick was waiting for an interview.
 Wallis had Dick make a screen test in New York City.
 The test, along with those of five other prospects, was shown to 300 women employees of Wallis' studio.
 Dick was the clear favorite when the women were polled, and his role in The Searching Wind was the result.
 His best known film role is Kenneth Lawrence in the Alfred Hitchcock film classic Rope (1948).
-Among his other notable films are The Red Badge of Courage (1951) and Something to Live For (1952).
+Among his other notable films are Casbah (1948), The Red Badge of Courage (1951) and Something to Live For (1952).